Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Discussion

 MidOc ordering might be of use in 3 types of applications.
 First it can be used for graphical LOD, as a service for point cloud visualisation.
 Second the ordering allows to correct density to be much more constant.
 Complex processing methods may benefits from an almost constant density, or for the absence of strong density variation.
 Third the ordering can be used for point cloud generalisation, as a service for processing methods that may only be able to deal with a fraction of the points.

 The illustration \ref{lod.fig:visual_LOD_left_right} gives visual example of LOD result and how it could be used to vary density depending on the distance to camera.
-Figure \ref{lod.fig:lod-common-objects} also gives visual examples for common objects of different dimensionality.
 It is visually clear that the rate of increase of points from LOD 0 to 4 for floor lamp (1D) window (2D) and tree (3D) is very different.
 Small details are also preserved like the poles or the antenna of the car. preserving those detail with random or distance based subsampling would be difficult.